adambard/learnxinyminutes-docs/ada.html.markdown

 ## Download this source

-You can cut and paste the above into a new file, e.g. ```learn-ada-in-y.ada``` and then run the following, if you already have the GNAT toolchain installed:
+If you already have the GNAT toolchain installed, you can cut and paste the above into a new file, e.g. ```learn-ada-in-y.ada``` and then run the following:

 ```bash
 $ gnatchop learn-ada-in-y.ada